buddha216g/FCND-Full-3DControl/Full_3D_Control_writeup.md

 ### Body rate and roll/pitch control (scenario 2) ###

-First, you implemented the body rate and roll / pitch control.
+First, i implemented the body rate and roll / pitch control.
 For the simulation, i used `Scenario 2`.
-In this scenario, you will see a quad above the origin.
+In this scenario, the quad wil be above the origin.
 It is created with a small initial rotation speed about its roll axis.
 My controller was able to stabilize the rotational motion and bring the vehicle back to level attitude.

 To accomplish this, i: